 Missouri compared 14 percent below New York State's non-metro transit ridership in 2009.
-New York's rural population in the 2000 Census was 3.4 million or twice as large as Missouri's rural population of 1.7 million.
-Missouri's metro transit ridership in 2006 - 2009 closely tracked that of Wisconsin.
-The New York and Wisconsin benchmark data is for the calendar year and is currently only available through 2009.
+New York's rural population in the 2000 Census was 3.4 million or 100 percent greater than Missouri's rural population of 1.7 million.
+The New York and Wisconsin benchmark data is for the calendar year.
+Wisconsin metro ridership data is currently only available through 2007.
+Missouri's metro transit ridership in 2006 - 2007 closely tracked that of Wisconsin.

-OCTOBER 2010 12D (2)
+JULY 2010 12D (2)